fungss/data-engineering-zoomcamp-2024/modules/module-1/README.md

 ```
 Answer: 0.42.0

-## Data preparation for the remaining questions
+## Preparation for the remaining questions
+The commands below will extract and load the following data to pg-database:
+1. green_tripdata_2019-09.csv, and
+2. taxi+_zone_lookup.csv
 ```
 docker run -it \
     --network=pg-network \